A Few Possible Causes

 Maybe it would be easier to picture it this way: If we had a scale and we placed ‘healthy, life-giving, and nurturing’ things on one side and then placed ‘not-so-good-for-us’ things on the other side, the scale would tip toward either health or sickness.
 You see, cancer isn’t any different than any other disease as far as whether it develops in us or not.
 We really don’t need a 5 billion dollar government study to prove that a life consumed with overwhelming stress, coffee, donuts, cigarettes, and drugs isn’t good for us.

-Understanding the above helps us see that the first step in caring for a cancer patient is to fix the environment.
-We need to ‘cleanup’ the person’s body, modulate any underlining autoimmune disorder, deal with toxins, molds, parasites, and even hidden emotional scars that may have paved the way for cancer cells to grow.
+Understanding the above helps us see that the first step for a cancer patient is to fix the environment.
+The body needs a good ‘cleanup’, to modulate any underlining autoimmune disorder, deal with toxins, molds, parasites, and even hidden emotional scars that may have paved the way for cancer cells to grow.

 There is a reason for everything, a cause for every effect.
 Find someone who will search for these.